ericjanto/personal-blog/content/pages/style-guide.md

 Depending on the context, some information can be omitted.
 For example, if I always referred to the same book, it would be sufficient to only use page numbers as reference.

 Since I don't have paper versions of all of my books, I tend to use Apples Books application on macOS for reading ebooks.
 This comes with the complication of fluid page numbers: Depending on the window size, the page numbers change.
-For consistent page references, my page numbers refer to the book opened in _actual size mode_ (`cmd + O`).
+For consistent page references, my page numbers refer to the book opened in _actual size mode_ (`cmd + 0`).

 #### References